KleinZxA/NeofetchTheme-By-Klein/README.md

-# NeofetchTheme-By-Klein
-A custom neofetch Theme made by me
+instructions:

-Put the config.conf file in the neofetch config folder
+Put the config.conf file in the neofetch config directory. (${HOME}/.config/neofetch/) You can replace it or just rename the original config file.